MrYsLab/python_banyan/docs/example2.md

 ```

 ## Using The -m Option
-We can now specify the number of messages that the client produces, while
-accepting the default values for all of the other parameters.
+We can now specify the number of messages the client produces while accepting the other parameters' default values.

-Making sure that the backplane and server are already running, we can start
+Ensuring that the backplane and server are already running, we can start
 the new client, asking it to produce 20 messages.

 ```
 python3 echo_cmdline_client.py -m 20
 ```

-This command will produce 20 messages.
+This command will create 20 messages.

 Here is what the client console displays after running this command.